Orbit dimensions in linear and Gaussian quantum optics: Evaluating orbit dimensions

-One may reason similarly for the other groups $G$, and in the ketbra picture as well (the only difference is that phase shifter generators $N_k$ do not contribute).
-Other classes of states can also be tackled without major complications.
-We list some analytical results obtained in this way in \cref{tab:orbit-dimensions}.
+One may reason similarly for the other groups $G$, and in the ketbra picture as well (the only difference in that case is that phase shifter generators $N_k$ do not contribute).
+Other classes of states can also be tackled without major complications, this time favoring the Gram matrix approach of \cref{eq:concrete-rank-gram-formula-ket,eq:concrete-rank-gram-formula-density,eq:concrete-gram-formula-ket-expression,eq:concrete-gram-formula-ketbra-expression,eq:concrete-gram-formula-rho-expression} and evaluating its rank by affecting standard linear algebraic manipulations to the matrix.
+We collect some examples obtained in this way in \cref{tab:orbit-dimensions}.